vj1024/sshx/README.md

 ## Configuration

 Configuration file is optional.
-The default file location is ~/.ssh/sshx.yaml.
+The default file location is `~/.ssh/sshx.yaml`.
-It can also be modified through the environment variable 'SSHX_CONFIG' or the command line option '-c'.
+It can also be modified through the environment variable `SSHX_CONFIG` or the command line option `-c`.

 ``` yaml
 servers: